Daniel Mengden

-Daniel Joseph Mengden (born February 19, 1993) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Oakland Athletics and Kansas City Royals, and in the KBO League for the Kia Tigers.
+Daniel Joseph Mengden (born February 19, 1993) is an American professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics and Kansas City Royals, in the KBO League for the Kia Tigers, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.

 College career

 After graduating from Westside High School in Houston, Texas, Mengden played college baseball at Texas A&M University from 2012 to 2014.
 During his three years, he appeared in 54 games with 36 starts.
 He went 15–17 with a 3.21 earned run average (ERA) and 230 strikeouts.

 Professional career

 Houston Astros

-Mengden was drafted by the Houston Astros in the fourth round of the 2014 MLB draft.
-He made his professional debut with the Gulf Coast Astros and was later promoted to the Tri-City ValleyCats.
+Mengden was drafted by the Houston Astros in the fourth round, with the 106th overall selection, of the 2014 Major League Baseball draft.
+He made his professional debut with the rookie-level Gulf Coast League Astros and was later promoted to the Low-A Tri-City ValleyCats.

-In 2015, he started the season with the Quad Cities River Bandits and was promoted to the Lancaster JetHawks after recording a 1.16 ERA.
+In 2015, Mengden started the season with the Single-A Quad Cities River Bandits and was promoted to the High-A Lancaster JetHawks after recording a 1.16 ERA.
+In 10 games (8 starts) for Lancaster, he compiled a 2-1 record and 5.26 ERA with 48 strikeouts across 49 2/3 innings pitched.